Year 7 Citizenship

 What is normal?

 The unit examines the characteristics of a healthy lifestyle, including diet, exercise and hygiene.
-Students additionally explore the changes that happen with puberty, and reflect on the features of good mental health.
-Students also reflect on strategies to cope with peer pressure.
+Students additionally explore the changes that happen with puberty and reflect on the features of good mental health.

 Key knowledge developed:

-• Knowing key vocabulary, such as 'mental health', 'puberty' and 'peer pressure'
+• Knowing key vocabulary, such as 'mental health' and 'puberty'

 • Knowing confidently which adults are responsible for safeguarding at Icknield